Christmas Lights Milwaukee

 In place of the usual kick-off celebration in the Pere Marquette Park, the 2021 holiday festival will be celebrated along with The Pabst Theater Group and WISN 12 to generate an all-new variety show that features sampling from The Nutcracker and A Christmas Carol.
 The event will air on November 18, Thursday, at exactly 6:30 in the evening on WISN 12 with help from Stein’s Garden and Home.

-The Milwaukee Holiday Lights Festival will start from Nov.
-18, 2021, up to Jan.
-1, 2022.
-This is almost a six-week celebration that you shouldn’t miss.
+The Milwaukee Holiday Lights Festival will start from November 17, 2022 – January 1, 2023 This is almost a six-week celebration that you shouldn’t miss.

 Christmas Lights Milwaukee Festival Where About